Free safety incident report form

 - Investigation sign-off: investigator and supervisor signatures with date.

-How to complete a safety incident report
+How to use this safety incident report form

 Get the free template

 An incident report should be completed as soon as practicable after any workplace event that results in (or could have resulted in) injury, illness, property damage or environmental harm.
-In Australia, notifiable incidents, including death, serious injury or illness, and dangerous incidents - must be reported to the regulator immediately by the fastest possible means.
+In Australia, notifiable incidents, including death, serious injury or illness, and dangerous incidents, must be reported to the regulator immediately by the fastest possible means under WHS Act 2011 Part 3.
 For all other incidents, best practice is to complete the report within the same shift or within 24 hours.
 Early reporting ensures details are accurate, witnesses can be interviewed promptly, and corrective actions can be implemented before another incident occurs.
-Check your organisation's incident management procedure and your state or territory WHS Act for specific reporting timeframes.

 Frequently asked questions